-Ranked in the top ten “Best Companies to Work for in Seattle,” we pride ourselves in the long-term relationships and investments we make in each individual employee.
-Our employees are qualified and effective individuals with a passion for hard work and adventure.
+RMI medical staff are qualified and effective employees with a passion for hard work and adventure.
 From professional mountaineers and firefighters to military special operations and maritime specialists, our employees add depth and expertise to our company.
-Our team has a proven track record of professionalism and exceptional customer service.
+The RMI team has a proven track record of professionalism and exceptional customer service.

 Lise Armstrong, NREMT-P, Remote Paramedic